pokt-network/node-nanny/README.md

 - `Manage Channels`
 - `Manage Webhooks`

-The last step is to take note of your bots token, in `Bot` on the left panel.
-Once generated it cannot be viewed again so save the token at this step.
+The last step is to generate a bot application token; this can be done in the `Bot` settings on the left panel.
+Once this token is generated it cannot be viewed again so save the token at this step.

 ### 2. Set Environment Variables